rotki/rotki/docs/api.rst

     - op: The comparison operator:
         * lt: less than the given ratio
         * le: less than or equal to the given ratio
-        * gt: greater than the the given ratio
+        * gt: greater than the given ratio
         * ge: greater than or equal to the given ratio

 Adding new watcher